 Candidates acquire research-based strategies for promoting English and supporting the native language in early childhood settings.
 Approaches are also given for working with parents and caregivers who speak languages other than English.

-Prerequisite: ECED 290 and admission to the early childhood education teacher preparation program.
-Offered: Fall.
+Prerequisite: Admission to an ECED program.
+Offered: Spring.